 A milonguera has transcended the narrowness of egocentric popular ideas like individualism and feminism.
 She understands that tango is teamwork, that the gratification of tango comes from cooperation and sharing, that her own enjoyment of the dance hinges on her partner, and that unless he is happy she cannot be so.
 Therefore, she gives her undivided attention to him, just as he does to her.
 Tango is an altruist dance, and a milonguera is an altruist.

 A milonguera knows the music inside out.
 She knows the story of every tango song.
-She knows how to express the emotion of each song with her every move.
+She knows how to express the emotions of each song with her every move.
 She is moody when the music is moody, passionate when the music is passionate, sentimental when the music turns blue, and affectionate when the music becomes tender.
 She accelerates, slows down, softens, reinforces, syncopates and suspends as the music tells her.
 She can express the sentiment of the music so well that you feel like you are dancing with the music itself.
 Dancing with a milonguera is a pure enjoyment of music without slightest disharmony.

 A milonguera is versed in the milonga world.
-She follows the protocols about personal hygiene, dressing, seating, mirada, cabeceo, navigation, and all the dos and don'ts of the milonga.
-(See Milonga Codes.)
+She follows the protocols about personal hygiene, dressing, seating, mirada, cabeceo, navigation, and all the dos and don'ts of the milonga (see Milonga Codes).
 She is polite, easygoing and charming.
 She greets everyone, respects everyone, is friendly to everyone, and does not have an attitude that scares men away.
 She always lets men know her appreciation and love for them.
 Milonga codes have been a part of her life for so long that they become her second nature.
 She might have been an egocentric, individualistic, independent, arrogant, aggressive, and feminist ultraist.
 She might have possessed all the attitudes, habits and imperfections many did when they started tango.
 But tango has changed her and transformed her into a marvel - a milonguera treasured by all milongueros.

 P.S.

-I've just returned from Newport News Encuentro, Virginia, one of the milonguero gatherings I have attended.
+I've just returned from Newport News Encuentro, one of the milonguero gatherings I have enjoyed.
 The women that I danced with in that event inspired me to write something about them.
 My special thanks to Liga Losseva, Sherry Chou, Olimpia Stein, Eva VonEsse, Flo Woodreuff, Yemiko Yagui, Marina Aleshker, Sandra Angel, Emily Mooney, Shirley Putnam, Gloria Swindoll, Pamela Ruth, and many others whose names I don't know or remember.
 Special thanks also to Andy Stein, the organizer of the event, and to Raul Cabral, whose writings are always an inspiration and whose appreciation for milonguera women I deeply share.